metzenseifner/mcs_server/README.md

 To build mcs-server, run `gradle build`.
 The RPMs will land under `mcs-server/build/distributions`.
 The Apache Karaf KAR files are created per assembly under `mcs-server/build/assemblies/<name>/kar`.

+# Other Documentation

+This is part of the project, "AV Portal", whose plan can be found under [Arbeitspaket:
+AV-Portal](https://sp.uibk.ac.at/sites/zid/nml/avportal/_layouts/15/start.aspx#/Lists/Arbeitspakete%202021/AllItems.aspx).
+The project's wiki documentation can be found at [AV-Portal Wiki](https://wiki.uibk.ac.at/display/zidecamptec/AV-Portal).

 # Infrastructure Checklist